-BlackBerry's slow decline was largely down to the company's inability to adapt to the launch of the iPhone in 2007, so consequently developers left the platform to build apps for the touchscreens of iOS and then Android - which is where BlackBerry itself eventually ended up, with all of the recent BlackBerry devices running Android.
+BlackBerry's slow decline was largely down to the brand's inability to adapt to the launch of the iPhone in 2007, so consequently developers left the platform to build apps for the touchscreens of iOS and then Android - which is where BlackBerry itself eventually ended up, with all of the recent BlackBerry devices running Android.

 BlackBerry on Android

-BlackBerry the hardware manufacturer is no more.
-While some of the phones in our chart are BB10 keyboard phones, a Chinese company called TCL now manufacturers phones using the BlackBerry brand and running Android.
+BlackBerry the hardware manufacturer is no more, and all the devices in this chart were made by TCL, a Chinese company that manufactured phones using the BlackBerry brand and running Android.

 These phones take the top positions in the chart, as they are more suited to the modern smartphone era.
 Security updates are still excellently frequent, and the KEYone and Key2 even have physical keyboards still.